dyussekeyev/SafeFileScan/README.md

 2. Use the provided pages to upload and scan files:
    - `index.php`: Main page to upload and scan files.
    - `search.php`: Search for previous scans.
-   - `rescan.php`: Rescan files.
+   - `upload.php`: Upload files.

-## Admin and Superadmin
+## Admin

-- Admin pages are located in the `admin/` directory, which includes functionalities for managing scans and files.
+Admin pages are located in the `admin/` directory, which includes functionalities for managing scans and files.
-- Superadmin pages are located in the `superadmin/` directory, including management of admins and viewing logs.

 ## Includes